 *Read more about the difference between dipstick testing and urine culture here.

-But, if you think that you might have an uncomplicated lower UTI and are looking for a way to test, you can test and treat quickly and easily with the TestCard UTI test kit (available from Amazon, or at any of these pharmacies: Superdrug, Dears Pharmacy, Zava, Midway Pharmacy, Weldricks Pharmacy, Chemist4u, Alphega Pharmacy, Rowlands Pharmacy, Numark Pharmacy, and Cloud Pharmacy).
+But, if you think that you might have an uncomplicated lower UTI and are looking for a way to test, you can test and treat quickly and easily with the TestCard UTI test kit (available at any of these pharmacies: Superdrug, Dears Pharmacy, Zava, Midway Pharmacy, Weldricks Pharmacy, Chemist4u, Alphega Pharmacy, Rowlands Pharmacy, Numark Pharmacy, and Cloud Pharmacy).